Pets Traveling Together? How to Make Them Comfortable

 Familiarity with their travel kennel in advance is the best way for dogs and cats to feel as “at home” as possible during their journey.
 Give them as much time as you can to get used to their carrier, so it looks and smells familiar.
 For travel, you’ll need to put something soft and absorbent on the kennel floor – for comfort and in case of an “accident.”
 Using one of your pet’s small blankets or one of your old T-shirts will add to the homey atmosphere, further reducing their stress.

-Getting their crates early also enables you to use the kennels as a “safe harbor” for each pet during the more chaotic aspects of your moving preparations.
+Getting their crates early also enables you to use the kennels as a “safe haven” for each pet during the more chaotic aspects of your moving preparations.
 Don’t make them spend too much time there, though.
 It’s vital that pets get plenty of extra, personalized attention and regular routine prior to their move.
-Both these details can significantly improve the confidence of any dog or cat.
+Both of these details can significantly improve the confidence of any dog or cat.
 They can see things are changing, but you’re still their #1, and you’re still there for them.

 It may boost your peace of mind to know that airlines make every effort to place your pets’ kennels next to one another.
 So even though they aren’t literally traveling in the same carrier, they can see, smell, and “chat” with one another.
 This is ideal, as everyone has their own comfortable space without feeling isolated or abandoned.